commgsc/CTA_LAB_2018/README.md

      - Node-red UI
      - Navigate to Node-Red flow editor
      - Change credentials (optional)
-     - Access the UI
-     - Test the use case
+     - Access the UI and test the use case